haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/sample-data.md

 2. In a terminal, enter the following commands:

 		<Magento root dir>/bin/magento sampledata:deploy
-3. Wait for components to update.
+3. Wait for 组件 to update.
 4. Commit and push the changes:

 		git add -A && git commit -m "Install sample data"